Bitcoin Guide Africa

 Also, the existence of fintech companies the like of Safaricom’s M-Pesa gives Bitcoin an intense competition.
 As the largest telecommunication company in Kenya, it owns over 70% of share in the Kenyan market.
 This makes Kenya a difficult country to penetrate in terms of cryptocurrency transactions.

-Use of Bitcoin protocol in Africa (Technology leverage)
+III.
+Use of blockchain protocol in Africa (Technology leverage)

 The blockchain technology is also another aspect that is transforming the face of Africa.
 African developers and entrepreneurs are leveraging Bitcoin technology in tackling some of the continent's severe problems of unbanked masses, untrusted voting systems and much more.